Home Page Spelling Clues Word Families More Families Word Fun Some Rules More Rules Grammar

 MORE SILENT LETTERS: Each of the following words contains a letter that is not pronounced -- DOUBT, DEBT, ISLAND, AISLE, WRITE, WRIT, KNIT, KNOT, WOULD, COULD, KNOB.
 You can remember how to spell some of the words by pronouncing the silent letters to yourself each time you write them.
 Other words simply must be studied and memorized.

 -ANCE vs. -ENCE: There is no simple way to know which words will end with -ance and which will end with -ence other than REMEMBERING.
 The -ANCE list is shorter, so if you memorize it, you should know that any words that end with the same sound but are not on the -ANCE list must be spelled with -ENCE.
 EXCEPT for a few words that end with -ENSE: (defense, expense, immense, offense, pretense, suspense).
 So now you have two lists to remember.
-Will it help to know that all of the -ANCE, -ANCY, -ENCE and -ENCY words are nouns?
-Not really.
-Will it confuse the issue to know that some of the -ANT and -ENT words are nouns and some are adjectives?
-Certainly.
+It will help a little to know that all of the -ANCE, -ANCY, -ENCE and -ENCY words are nouns.
+Also, some of the -ANT and -ENT words are nouns and some are adjectives.

 -ABLE vs. -IBLE: Some of our most common words add -ABLE to form their adjectives (eatable, laughable, comfortable, regrettable, talkable, drinkable, readable, unthinkable).
 Another group has double s before -IBLE (accessible, repressible, admissible, possible, compressible, permissible).
 Each of these words except POSSIBLE has a noun that ends with -ION (repression, admission, compression, permission).
 This pattern can be extended to other -ION words (combustion = combustible, destruction = destructible, digestion = digestible, division = divisible, perception = perceptible).
 Another small group of words uses -IBLE to form the adjective to preserve the soft C or G sound before the suffix (see the C - G rule on the More Rules page): deducible, eligible, intelligible, incorrigible, ineligible, invincible, legible, etc. Nearly all other words with a -BLE ending use -ABLE.
-Do you understand all of that?
+Is that clear?

 -ARY vs. -ERY: Easy!
 There are only two common words that end with -ERY -- CEMETERY and STATIONERY (writing paper, etc.) All the other ones end with -ARY (auxiliary, boundary, dictionary, elementary, honorary, imaginary, infirmary, library, revolutionary, secretary, secondary, vocabulary, etc.)